 Ground venison or ground elk can be seasoned and dried for delicious homemade venison jerky.
-This homemade jerky is perfect for snacking and for packing for whenever you're on the go!
+This homemade ground venison jerky is perfect for snacking and packing for whenever you're on the go!

 Jerky is the perfect snack food for hiking, skiing, school, road trips, and just everyday nibbling.
 We often use venison or elk to make our jerky We live in an area where hunting is prevalent we always have plenty of wild game.